-If your income is too low to meet your needs while you are waiting for a decision on your claim for Illness Benefit, you may be entitled to basic Supplementary Welfare Allowance, which is a means- tested payment.
-This is a weekly payment for people who do not have enough income to meet their basic needs and the needs of their spouse or partner and child or children.
+If your income is too low to meet your needs while you are waiting for a decision on your claim for Illness Benefit, you may be entitled to basic Supplementary Welfare Allowance.
+This is a weekly payment for people who do not have enough income to meet their basic needs and the needs of their partner or children.

 To qualify for Illness Benefit, you must meet conditions related to:

-You must be under pensionable age which is currently 66.
+You must be under the age of 66.

 Social insurance (PRSI) contributions

 You must have at least 104 class A, E, H or P social insurance (PRSI) contributions paid since first starting work, and either one of the following:

 39 weeks of PRSI contributions paid or credited in the relevant tax year, of which 13 must be paid contributions.
 If you do not have 13 paid contributions in the relevant tax year, then 13 paid contributions in one of the following tax years can be used instead:

 26 weeks of PRSI contributions paid in the relevant tax year, and 26 weeks of PRSI contributions paid in the tax year immediately before the relevant tax year.

 The relevant tax year is the second-last complete tax year before the year in which your claim for Illness Benefit begins.

 Example 1: If you make a claim in 2019, the relevant tax year is 2017.